Quercus virginiana

-Quercus virginiana, also known as the southern live oak, is an evergreen oak tree endemic to the Southeastern United States.
+Quercus virginiana, also known as the southern live oak, is an semi-evergreen oak tree native to the Southeastern United States Coastal Plain.
 Though many other species are loosely called live oak, the southern live oak is particularly iconic of the Old South.
 Many very large and old specimens of live oak can be found today in the Deep South region of the United States.
+Although it does not grow extremely high, it has a massive canopy: the greatest identified extant oak, in St. Tammany Parish, Louisiana, has only a 68 foot tall trunk, but its arboreal cover spreads over a range of 139 feet.

 Description

 Although live oaks retain their leaves nearly year-round, they are not true evergreens.
 Live oaks drop their leaves immediately before new leaves emerge in the spring.
 Occasionally, senescing leaves may turn yellow or contain brown spots in the winter, leading to the mistaken belief that the tree has oak wilt, whose symptoms typically occur in the summer.
 A live oak's defoliation may occur sooner in marginal climates or in dry or cold winters.

 The bark is dark, thick, and furrowed longitudinally.
 The leaves are stiff and leathery, with the tops shiny dark green and the bottoms pale gray and very tightly tomentose, simple and typically flattish with bony-opaque margins, with a length of 3/4 - 6 in and a width of 3/8 - 2 in, borne alternately.
 The male flowers are green hanging catkins with lengths of 3-4 in.
 The acorns are small, 3/8 - 1 in, oblong in shape (ovoid or oblong-ellipsoid), shiny and tan-brown to nearly black, often black at the tips, and borne singly or in clusters.

 The avenue of live oaks at Boone Hall in Mount Pleasant, South Carolina, planted in 1743.

 A specimen at the former Protestant Children's Home in Mobile, Alabama.
 It has a trunk circumference of 23 ft, height of 63 ft and limb spread of 141 ft.

 Depending on the growing conditions, live oaks vary from a shrub-size to large and spreading tree-size: typical open-grown trees reach 20 m in height, with a limb spread of nearly 27 m.
 Their lower limbs often sweep down towards the ground before curving up again.
 They can grow at severe angles; Native Americans used to bend saplings over so that they would grow at extreme angles, to serve as trail markers.

 The southern live oak has a deep taproot that anchors it when young and eventually develops into an extensive and widespread root system.
 This, along with its low center of gravity and other factors, makes the southern live oak extremely resistant to strong sustained winds, such as those seen in hurricanes.